alejandrozf/fcoords/README.txt

-Some utilities to organize and visualize a coordinate transformation
+Some utilities to organize a coordinate transformation